 If you believe you have been harmed by a doctor or other medical professional, you are probably wondering how to take action and seek compensation for your injuries.
 As difficult as your situation might be, you need to understand upfront that you will likely need to file a lawsuit, and the process can take time.
-An experienced medical-malpractice attorney will be able to discuss the strengths and weaknesses of your case and advise you on a course of action moving forward.
+An experienced Indiana medical malpractice attorney will be able to discuss the strengths and weaknesses of your case and advise you on a course of action moving forward.

 In general, three Indiana physicians are randomly selected to review the case.
 These doctors then make a determination whether they believe medical malpractice occurred.
 This process can take time, generally 1 to 3 years.
 A patient cannot just file a lawsuit against a healthcare provider who is qualified under Indiana’s special laws without going through this process.

-The commonality among all medical-negligence claims is the healthcare provider’s violation of the standard of care, which, in turn, causes harm to the patient.
-This standard is important, because when a healthcare provider is negligent but does not cause injuries to the patient, medical-malpractice law in Indiana does not allow a patient to recover damages.
+The commonality among all medical negligence claims is the healthcare provider’s violation of the standard of care, which, in turn, causes harm to the patient.
+This standard is important, because when a healthcare provider is negligent but does not cause injuries to the patient, medical malpractice law in Indiana does not allow a patient to recover damages.

-Feel free to contact our offices, if you have further questions about Indiana medical malpractice.
+Feel free to contact our offices if you have further questions about Indiana medical malpractice.